xizon/Uix-Shortcodes/README.md

 ### Updates

+##### = 1.9.0 (October 14, 2020) =

+* Tweak: Upgraded image slider and testimonials carousel modules.
+* Tweak: When the editor inserts a video, it will automatically be converted into a video tag.
+* New: According to the language of the theme, the editor automatically supports multiple languages.
+* Remove: Remove Flexslider plugin.

 ##### = 1.8.9 (October 13, 2020) =

 * Tweak: Optimized the language support and media insertion of the editor for Uix Custom Meta Boxes.